Kazi97/QuickBook_Integration/README.md

 Remember before deploying in your org:
-1. This is a custom Auth provider to connect Quickboos with salesforce.
+1. This is a custom Auth provider to connect Quickbooks with salesforce.
 2. After deploying the custom metadata types (QB_Metadata__mdt) and the two apex classes (QuickBook, QB_UserWrapper)
 3. QuickBook will be available in 'Auth Provider' option.
 4. Now fill in the required fields leaving 'State' and 'Security' token.